-As easy as it is to make a decent baseball simulation, making a great one requires that little touch of insight that baseball is a great game where great things happen.
-Out of the Park Baseball 2 has that insight, and this makes the game a triumph. |
+As easy as it is to make a decent baseball simulation, making a great one requires that little touch or special insight into what makes the game so much fun.
+Out of the Park Baseball 2 has that insight and so it triumphs. |

 Players develop at a realistic rate, reflecting the sophisticated statistical engine underneath.
 Apparently similar to Bill James' Player Projection system, most players steadily improve into their late twenties before the gradual slide downhill.
 However, this depends on playing time, innate talent, injuries and stadium effects.

 The league included with OOTP2 is based on the 1999 major league season, with faithful statistical reproductions though names changed for licensing reasons.
 If you prefer greater historical accuracy, you can purchase Sean Lahmann's baseball archive and use its database as a source for the teams of the past.

 A word of warning – the small download size is a little deceiving.
 The game saves all boxscores, so certain folders can quickly grow to thirty or fifty megabytes.
 This title is steadily improving with each version.
 OOTP2 is almost perfect as it is.
 If you want a true baseball simulation, this is it.

-Note: Big thanks to Joe Stallings of .400 Software Studios for releasing this oldie but goodie as freeware -- and even taking the time to upload it to our site ;) If you love the game, you'll definitely love subsequent releases in this outstanding series ? check them out at the official site below.
+Note: Big thanks to Joe Stallings of .400 Software Studios for releasing this oldie but goodie as freeware.
+If you love the game, you'll definitely love subsequent releases in this outstanding series.
+Check them out at the official site below.Reviewed by: Porcius